Former Jeannette teacher accused of sex with student is allowed to work

 Maria Chappell, 40, of Mt.
 Pleasant Township has been on house arrest since her April 2016 arrest.
 Police charged her with having a sexual relationship with a 16-year-old boy.

-In court on Friday, Westmoreland County Common Pleas Court Judge Tim Krieger granted a defense motion to allow Chappell to work outside her home.
+In court Friday, Westmoreland County Common Pleas Judge Tim Krieger granted a defense motion to allow Chappell to work outside her home.
 A similar request was rejected earlier this year after prosecutors learned her employment opportunity was near where the alleged victim worked.

-Defense attorney Jeff Monzo said Chappell is currently seeking jobs in locations at a distance from where the now college-aged student resides.
+Defense attorney Jeff Monzo said Chappell is seeking jobs in locations at a distance from where the now college-aged student resides.

 Police charged Chappell after school administrators became aware of what they said was a sexual relationship with the student in a classroom and at a local motel.
 She was charged with four felony counts.